abdulwahabahmedkhanyusufzai/DSA180Days/dsaDay1/TwoPointers/TwoPointerQsEasy.md

 * Find First Palindromic String in the Array>>
 * Find All K-Distant Indices in an Array>>
 * Apply Operations to an Array>>
-* Find the Array Concatenation Value
-* Find Indices With Index and Value Difference I
+* Find Indices With Index and Value Difference I>>

 🚨 **Correction:**